 Focusing On The Wrong Metrics

 When we are measuring our key performance indicators (KPIs) for your social media marketing, many marketers fall into the trap of the vanity metrics.
 Companies think that measuring the number of fans on Facebook or followers on Twitter is ‘ROI,’ and if these numbers are growing, they are happy.
+The social media mistake being made here is vanity.

 But at the end of the day, if these people aren’t engaging with your message or buying your products/services, then we have to be blunt and ask: what’s the point?
 It is a nice ego boost to know that [insert unrealistically large number here] are following your company, but instead of getting hooked on the number, you should look to concentrate your efforts on targeting followers who actually care about your marketing messages and sales promos.